aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 ### Seriously ?

-I almost never seen any [Dart](https://www.dartlang.org/) mention in many years and  my first thought when I knew that the Flutter team chose this language for the core tools was :
+For many years I have seen very little information about [Dart](https://www.dartlang.org/) and my first thought when I knew that the Flutter team chose this language for the core tools was :

 > Why this language?
 Their are plenties of already well-known languages, including Kotlin that is currently pushed for Android development.
 This will slow down user adoption for sure...

-Anyway, after a few lines of code I understood: this language is developped internally at Google, and they have a total control on how it should adapt on every platform, and you can feel it.
+Anyway, after a few lines of code I understood: this language is developed internally at Google, and they have a total control on how it should adapt on every platform, and you can feel it.
 It doesn't have a long history behind it, with various compatibility constraints (like Java/.NET environment).
 So everything has been designed for what you are using today, and it's really pleasant to use.

 ### A simple but powerful language

 It is very easy to learn Dart syntax if you are familiar with OOP languages like C#, Java, Swift, Kotlin or Javascript.
-I made a quick selection of language specificities to make you more confident with it.
+I made a quick selection of language specifics to make you more confident with it.

 #### Modules

 The strange thing when coming from Java or C# world, is the module oriented architecture (much like Javascript).
-It is then common to have multiple classes in the same file, and also to declare elements at the module level since module imports can be explicitely named.
+It is common to have multiple classes in the same file, and also to declare elements at the module level since module imports can be explicitely named.

 #### Statically typed